The Shark Blog

 round 9, only to have the unfriendly red text tell me somebody else would be

-benefiting from his breakout campaign.
+benefiting from his production.
+Consider

-Consider yourself warned.
+yourself warned.

 Also note, some CBS